scripting/opmlPackage/README.md

 #### What's in this package?

-JavaScript code to parse and stringify OPML.
+JavaScript code to parse and stringify OPM, and a couple of extras.

+* opml.parse -- turns OPML text into a JavaScript structure representing the OPML.

+* opml.stringify -- takes the JavaScript structure and turns it into OPML text.

-There are a few extras, including a simple routine to display outlines in HTML, and a routine that visits all the nodes in an outline.
+* opml.htmlify -- a simple routine to display outlines in HTM.

+* opml.visitAll -- a routine that visits all the nodes in an outline.

 #### The Node package